 What is the most popular girl hairstyles?

-The best haircut for girls is dependent on their hair type, texture, and desired length.
+The best haircut for girls depends on their hair type, texture, and desired length.
 Popular cuts include the bob and lob haircut because of their versatility.
 Bangs are also a great addition to any look, drawing attention to the face and creating a cute and youthful appearance.
 If your daughter wants to express herself and opt for a more creative and unique look, consider letting her add color to her hair or experiment with braided styles.
-You can also style the hair up, or leave it down, with popular choices including the half up half down hairstyle, ponytail, and buns.
+You can also style the hair up or leave it down, with popular choices including the half up half down hairstyle, ponytail, and buns.

 What types of haircuts are there for little girls?